Looking for some tried and tested mobile phone travel hacks?

-Of course the list goes on – there’s all sorts of travel apps.
-Just remember not to go too crazy otherwise you will have no battery left, and no phone memory!
+Of course, the list goes on – there are all sorts of travel apps.
+Just remember not to go too crazy otherwise you will have no battery left and no phone memory!

 I love Calm.
 It’s been on my phone for a couple of years now and it’s one of the few apps that I am prepared to pay for.